The great ones suffer for their art — Keaton and Lewis, The Stooges and Wanda Sykes.

 Pee Paw regales his granddaughter, “Princess Bride” fashion, as she’s confined at home, thanks to a busted ankle.
 He talks of an earlier carefree age, the ’70s, when rides were unsafe, hazardous activities weren’t legally actionable, because “Back then, there was a little thing called ‘personal responsibility.‘”

-Pee Paw remembers his rural California (this was largely shot in South Africa) park, Action Point, crushed by competition with corporate, lawyer-backed “7 Parks,” but glorious in the unsafe rides, less safe “petting zoo,” crazy “stunts” he and his gang of reprobates pulled to get attention and lure patrons.
+Pee Paw remembers his rural California (this was largely shot in South Africa) park, Action Point, crushed by competition with corporate, lawyer-backed “7 Parks” (A Six Flags joke?), but glorious in the unsafe rides, less safe “petting zoo” and crazy “stunts” he and his gang of reprobates pulled to get attention and lure patrons.

 Sight gags about duct-taped repairs aren’t improved with punch lines, canine copulation is always more crass than funny and the circus of grotesques Knoxville always surrounds himself with are somehow not as amusing when they’re a multi-national cast of mostly unwashed unknowns.

 The animal stunts — ostrich rides (by unruly adults), porcupine and gator baiting, yanking a raccoon by its tail — had me sitting all the way through the credits to see if the joke of an “oversight” organization, listed as just “American Humane” here, actually signed off on this.

 They did.
 Even though you can see with your own eyes just what was pulled by this offshore production.
 I can say with some certainty that some animals “WERE harmed,” or at least badly misused (physically) in the making of “Action Point.”
 And not just Johnny Knoxville.